earthai-tech/watex/README.md

 -----------------------------------------------------

-# A machine learning research package in hydrogeophysic
+# *WATex*: A machine learning research package in hydro-geophysics

 ### *Life is much better with potable water*